A Look into: HTML5 Placeholder Attribute

 <input type="text" placeholder="Placeholder Text">

-attribute should not be used as an alternative to a label
+attribute should not replace a label

-types that require text, e.g. text
+types requiring text, such as text

 , password